tudorz23/ServerClientApp/readme.md

 I used `free()`, the structure (`map`) used for subscription storage was not calling its destructor (I got a memory leak).
-Thus, I allocated the `client` with `new` and freed it with `delete`, and the memory leak was gone (probably the destructor for the `map` was now called), so another new thing learnt.
+Thus, I allocated the `client` with `new` and freed it with `delete`, and the memory leak was gone (probably the destructor for the `map` was now triggered), so another new thing learnt.
 * For the messages coming from UDP, I did not see any use for a dedicated structure, so I received directly in a pre-allocated buffer.
 I don't think anything more efficient could have been done here, the size of the UDP message